 ** BIOLINERX , Tuesday close $1.77, up 8 pct premarket

 The biopharmaceutical company said it has received all regulatory approvals required to begin a mid-stage study on its compound BL-8040 to treat acute myeloid leukemia, a type of blood cancer.
 The study is expected to be conducted in the United States and Israel, and will enroll up to 50 patients, BioLineRx said.

 ** RESOURCE CAPITAL CORP, Tuesday close $6.53, down 4 percent premarket

-The real estate finance company said it has commenced a public offering of 16.3 million shares.
-The Company intends to use the proceeds from the offering for general corporate purposes.
+The real estate finance company said a public offering of 16.3 million shares has been priced at $6.33 per share.
+The company intends to use the proceeds from the offering for general corporate purposes.

 ** W.R.
 GRACE, Tuesday close $75.95